epicodus-classroom/dei-curriculum/dei-lessons/3_imposter_syndrome.md

 * **Do not offer advice or solutions unless they are asked for.** Constructive criticism and feedback can be useful - but it will rarely feel constructive unless it's requested.

 * **If someone needs support, be willing to listen.** Even if you're not experiencing imposter syndrome yourself, you can still listen and be supportive.
 And if you are experiencing imposter syndrome, this can be an opportunity to share your experiences together.

+* **Help create an inclusive culture.** In [this Harvard Business Review](https://hbr.org/2021/02/stop-telling-women-they-have-imposter-syndrome) article, Ruchika Tulshyan and Jodi-Ann Burey note:

+> Even if women demonstrate strength, ambition, and resilience, our daily battles with microaggressions, especially expectations and assumptions formed by stereotypes and racism, often push us down….
+Many of us across the world are implicitly, if not explicitly, told we don’t belong in white- and male-dominated workplaces….
+When employees from marginalized backgrounds try to hold themselves up to a standard that no one like them has met (and that they’re often not expected to be able to meet), the pressure to excel can become too much to bear….
+The answer to overcoming imposter syndrome is not to fix individuals but to create an environment that fosters a variety of leadership styles and in which diverse racial, ethnic, and gender identities are seen as just as professional as the current model….

 ### [Ready to Write Your Reflection?](#ready-to-write-your-reflection)